letoram/senseye/README.md

         (sense_file,_mfile,_mem,_pipe.c) with some minor statistics and
-        translation done in rwstat.c and event-loop management in sense_supp.c xlt_* for translators, with xlt_supp doing event-loop management. res\
+        translation done in rwstat.c and event-loop management in sense_supp.c xlt_* for translators, with xlt_supp doing event-loop management.
-        (mostly cherry-picked from the arcan codebase)
-        shared resources, fonts, support scripts for UI features and window management.